thedersen/aws-cloudwatch-slack-alerter/README.md

 ## Resources
 ### Subscriber
 The subscriber lambda is invoked any time a new log group is created.
-If the name of the log group contains `[Pp]roduction`, it creates a new log subscription filter with the `Alerter` lambda as destination.
+If the name of the log group matches the specified regex (default `.*[Pp]roduction.*`), it creates a new log subscription filter with the `Alerter` lambda as destination.
 The filter includes all unhandled exceptions, timeouts and any message logged with `console.error()`.

 ### Alerter